I look forward to it (PV 1-5)

 Helena: Is she really up to her second wedding??

 Graham: Not sure what you mean here.
-Use up to mainly for asking about what some os doing now, their plans for the weekend and if someone is.doing something suspicious.
+Use up to mainly for asking about what someone is doing now, their plans for the weekend and if someone is.doing something suspicious.

 Graham: I've stopped off at Landa on my way to France.